-It’s become voguish in Silicon Valley to use the word “storytelling” to talk about marketing communication, written communication generally, and even just communication period.
-I can roll with this to an extent, but for the most part I find this trend obfuscating and unhelpful: most communication is non-verbal, and most verbal and written communication does not involve narrative.
+It’s become voguish in Silicon Valley to use the word “storytelling” to talk about marketing communication, written communication generally, and even communication full stop.
+This trend is unhelpful: most verbal and written communication does not involve narrative.
+Most communication in fact takes place outside of language.

-If we want to be good writers and communicate clearly, a bit of precision would help.
-The following resources can help, too.
+If we want to be good communicators, a bit of precision, self-awareness, inspiration, and objectivity are required.
+The following resources are excellent guides.

 Effective business writing (in general)